Pittsburgh Child Custody Lawyers

 Child Custody Process in Pennsylvania

 If the parents cannot agree on a custodial plan, the court will make this decision for them.
 The process begins with the filing of a custody complaint.
-Many Pennsylvania counties, including Allegheny County, then require the parents to attend an educational class that explains the court process, a mediation session to resolve the issues without attorneys present, and finally a custody conciliation hearing where the attorneys try to devise a solution.
+Many Pennsylvania counties, including Allegheny County, then require the parents to attend an educational class that explains the court process, a mediation session to possibly resolve the issues without attorneys present, and finally a custody conciliation where the attorneys try to negotiate a resolution.

 If the parents still cannot reach an agreement, the case is scheduled for a custody trial.
 Decisions regarding custody are taken away from the parents and given to a family law judge who will base the decision on the child’s best interests.